BodhiSmith13/PasswordStrengthChecker/README.md

 Example Output:
 ```
 Do you want debug enabled?
-Input anything for yes, or press enter to continue.y
+Input anything for yes, or press enter to continue.1234
 Welcome to Password Strength Checker!
 Your goal is to create a five star password.
 Password guidelines (ranked in order of how many points they give):
 1. Make your password a passphrase, such as "Sharksseekblood."
 2. Make your password at least 15 characters long.
 3. Include a variety of character types.

-Enter your password, or enter exit to cancel: 12345
+Enter your password, or enter exit to cancel: 1234

 Your password has:
 0 lowercase letters
 0 uppercase letters
-5 digits
+4 digits
 0 punctuation
 0 symbols
 0 unidentified characters

 Charset size: 10

-Your password is 5 characters long.
+Your password is 4 characters long.
 This is too short.

 Your password is not a passphrase.

 Your password contains only digits.
 This is not good.

-Your password has 100,000 possible combinations.
+Your password has 10,000 possible combinations.

 The average computer can make 100 billion attempts a second at cracking your password.
 It would take the average computer 0.0000 seconds at most to guess your password.